DmitriVLK/SoftEtherVPN/README.md

 All optional:

+- `-e USERNAME`: username that can be automatically generated.
+- `-e PASSWORD`: password corresponding to the username.
 - `-e PSK`: Pre-Shared Key (PSK), if not set: "notasecret" (without quotes) by default.
+- `-e SPW`: Server management password. :warning:
+- `-e HPW`: "DEFAULT" hub management password. :warning:

+Not working and to be rechecked the USERS environment parameter.
+Probably due to a high stack of commands.
+To be reviewed.
+Basic working principle:
 - `-e USERS`: Multiple usernames and passwords may be set with the following pattern: `username:password;user2:pass2;user3:pass3`.
 Username and passwords are separated by `:`.
 Each pair of `username:password` should be separated by `;`.
 If not set a single user account with a random username ("user[nnnn]") and a random weak password is created.
-- `-e SPW`: Server management password. :warning:
-- `-e HPW`: "DEFAULT" hub management password. :warning:

-Single-user mode (usage of `-e USERNAME` and `-e PASSWORD`) is still supported.

 See the docker log for username and password (unless `-e USERS` is set), which *would look like*: